exiguus/zola-monoplain/README.md

 ---

-- Do not load external resources (fonts, scripts, stylesheets, etc)
+- not load external resources (like fonts, js, styles)
+- focus on the content and the user experience

 ## Changelog